 3xTg mice also exhibit aberrant gamma oscillations in the OB

 Finally, to determine whether aberrant gamma oscillations occur in other AD models, we conducted the same in vivo LFP recordings in the OB of 3–5 month-old 3xTg mice and age-matched WT controls (Fig. 9a).
 Similarly to APP/PS1 mice, significantly increased power in the low-gamma band occurred in 3xTg mice (Fig. 9b-e).
 Moreover, microinjection of TGB significantly reduced gamma power in 3xTg mice and normalized the difference in gamma oscillations between 3xTg and WT mice (Fig. 9f).
-In addition to upregulated levels of the GABAAR α1 and β3 subunits (Fig. 9g-h), which was also seen in APP/PS1 mice, 3xTg OB showed a significant increase in levels of GABAAR β2 and a decrease in GluR1 levels (Fig. 9g-h).
+In addition to upregulated levels of the GABAAR α1 and β3 subunits (Fig. 9g-h, Additional file 1), which was also seen in APP/PS1 mice, 3xTg OB showed a significant increase in levels of GABAAR β2 and a decrease in GluR1 levels (Fig. 9g-h, Additional file 1).
 Furthermore, immunofluorescent staining confirmed the increased expression of the GABAAR α1 and β3 subunits (Fig. 9i-l).
 Taken together, we reason that enhanced gamma oscillations in the OB of AD models may function as a common electrophysiological marker of early AD.

 The increasing awareness of olfactory dysfunction in people with prodromal neurodegenerative disease, including AD, and a deeper understanding of the physiology of olfactory perception [9, 91, 92], have made the olfactory neural network in rodents a useful model in which to investigate mechanisms and therapeutic targets of AD [23, 32, 93].
 GABAergic dysfunction leading to excitatory and inhibitory imbalance has recently been proposed as a driver of AD pathogenesis , but the mechanisms underlying GABAergic dysfunction in AD are not yet fully characterized.
 Here we show that 3–5 month-old APP/PS1 and 3xTg mice present with altered olfactory behavior, associated with increased levels of GABAAR α1 and β3 subunits and gamma oscillations that can be ameliorated by TGB.
 We found that APP/PS1 mice exhibit altered OSN → M/T cell excitation and interneuron→M/T cell inhibition, resulting in disturbance of E/I balance and subsequent gamma oscillations in the OB (Fig. 10).
 Similar to how elimination of Aβ, the major pathological hallmark of AD, improves only certain symptoms of AD with limited pharmaceutical success thus far [95, 96], TGB can improve gamma oscillations and levels of GABAAR subunits did not ameliorate olfactory behavior in this study.
 Together, these results again suggest a necessity for multitarget-strategies for drug discovery in the treatment of AD.